3d-pli/SLIX/README.md

 | `--with_plots` | Generates png-files with line profiles and peak positions (with/without centroid) |
 | `--target_peak_height` | Change peak height used for centroid calculation |

+## Authors
+- Jan André Reuter
+- Miriam Menzel

+## License
+This project is licensed under the GPLv3 License - see the LICENSE file for details